Aging Population Has Long-Term Implications for U.S. Economy

-Population aging - The process by which older individuals become a proportionally larger share of the total population.
+Population aging is defined as the process by which older individuals become a proportionally larger share of the total population.
 Population aging is unprecedented, without parallel in human history.
 The 21st century will witness even more rapid aging than the century just past.
 In addition population aging is enduring as we will not return to the young populations that our ancestors knew.
 This will have profound implications for many facets of future human life.

 The unprecedented demographic shift in which people over age 65 make up an increasingly large percentage of the population is not a temporary phenomenon associated with the aging of the baby boom generation, but a pervasive trend that is here to stay.